-Point tenderness is generally a sign of inflammation or other acute processes in one or more organs, located in the same area as the tenderness.
-Twisted or blocked organs, such as your fallopian tubes or colon, can also cause point tenderness.
+Abdominal point tenderness is generally a sign of inflammation or other acute processes in one or more organs.
+The organs are located around the tender area.
+Acute processes mean sudden pressure caused by something.
+For example, twisted or blocked organs can cause point tenderness.

 Some common causes of abdominal point tenderness are:

 - appendicitis: swelling of the appendix, a small pouch attached to the large intestines, which usually occurs when the appendix becomes blocked by feces traveling through the intestines

 - abdominal abscess: a pocket of infected fluid and pus inside the belly, caused by a burst appendix, intestine, or ovary; inflammatory bowel disease; or infection

 - Meckel diverticulum: a remnant of the umbilical cord that creates a small bulge on the small intestine that can cause bleeding or intestinal obstruction later in life (occurs in about 2 percent of the U.S. population)